Delage D12: Characteristics

-Innovative hybridization
+Hybridization

 The D12 Hybrid is powered by a 990 PS 7.6-litre naturally aspirated V12 engine developed by Delage.
 According to the refounder of the brand, it is "based on an existing engine" but the detailed information is reserved for Delage clients.

 The internal combustion engine is coupled to an innovative electric motor: whether it is in the 20 PS or 110 PS version, it operates at low voltage unlike all the motors on current electric vehicles which require 400 or 800 volts.
 These high voltages justify the reinforcements required for the crash tests of electric vehicles by the approval authorities (in Europe and elsewhere), because the occupants could be electrocuted in the event of contact with the electrical wires.

 By developing a low-voltage electric motor, Delage wishes to open the way to electric vehicles that are safe from the point of view of electrical voltage level, and thus do not require the specific reinforcements of crash tests.
 According to Laurent Tapie "this would save cost and weight, two of the major problems of current electric vehicles."

 For the refounder of Delage, "we are above all a technological innovation company that makes hypercars, and not the opposite.
 Our hypercars will serve as a showcase for our technologies, which are intended to participate in the virtuous transformation of automobiles in the future."

-Concept Car 2019
+2019 concept car

-The D12 is prefigured by the concept car of the Delage D12 presented on 10 December 2019 in Los Angeles in United States.
+The D12 was preceded by the Delage D12 concept car, presented on 10 December 2019 in Los Angeles, United States.